ClEaRLoVe43967777/IP-SOTEM/README.md

 ### Compile and Run
 1. Clone the repository to your local machine:
-2. Compile and run the Fortran file.
+2. Compile and run the Fortran file
 ### Usage
 Enter the filename of the forward modeling file (in DAT format), and the program will automatically perform the simulation and write the results to a DAT file.
 ### Quick-test file
 MH1.DAT is the forward modeling file we uploaded.
 After running the Fortran code, simply input this file name to perform the forward simulation.